-The Queen told her to find the trapdoor in the stables at the rear of the castle.
+The Queen informed her to find the trapdoor in the stables, at the rear of the castle.
 According to the Queen, this was a secret tunnel that came out a safe distance from the castle.
 Gertrude passed a burning building.
 Hiding behind some barrels as she spotting more fighting ahead.
 One of King Rominy’s men saw her; she started to run, but he blocked her way, advancing towards her, sword raised menacingly.
-Gertrude trembled in terror; backing away from her attacker, she held the infant protectively in her arms.
+Holding the infant protectively in her arms Gertrude trembled in terror; backing away from her attacker.
 Suddenly one of King Etherwite’s men appeared; he called out to Gertrude to run, whilst stepping in between the two, clashing swords with the invader.
 Gertrude ran; she did not look back.
-She felt gratitude to the soldier even though she knew he was only carrying out his duty as a defender and would most likely die, without knowing whom he had saved.
+She felt gratitude to the soldier even though she knew he was only carrying out his duty as a defender and would most likely die, without knowing whom he saved.
 The sounds of battle lessoned; as she saw the stables ahead franticly, she searched for the trapdoor.
 Finding it partly covered by straw, looking around hastily to see that nobody saw her, she gently put the baby on the ground.
 Removed the straw and pulled the latch as hard as she could with both hands.
 It took several attempts for the trapdoor to finally open.
 The baby began to stir and whimper fretfully.
 Gertrude picked the infant up, cradling the babe in one arm as she heard voices and footsteps approaching

 Without thinking, Gertrude tightened her grip around the infant and jumped down into the tunnel.
 She quickly pulled the trapdoor shut, hoping no one had seen or heard anything.
 The tunnel was dark and confining with no light to guide her.
 Gertrude stumbled, feeling her way, occasionally stopping to look back, listening.
 There was no sound or pursuing lights behind her, just an eerie quiet and all-encompassing darkness.
 The infant started to cry, she stopped to let the child feed on her.
 After several minutes she continued on blindly for what seemed an eternity.
 Finally, she saw a shaft of light above.
 Putting the infant down, she reached up, searching for an opening.
 There was no trapdoor this time; the exit was covered by tree branches and leaves.
 Pushing the branches to one side, Gertrude hoisted the infant out first, then scrambled out herself.
 Taking one last look back at was once her home.
 The people she cared about and served loyally for years all dead now.
 Gertrude shed tears as she cradled the infant in her arms, head down; she turned and began to walk, heading north-west along a worn path.